vladimirSirin/SimpleFPSTemplate/README.md

 # Learning C++ creating a simple FPS game.
-This is a C++ project based the simple fps template, using as a practice project.
+This is a C++ project based the simple fps template, using as a practice project in Unreal Engine 5.0.

 # Based on:
 ## SimpleFPSTemplate